26 – 30 June 2023

 Wiener Neustadt, Austria

-At this Testbed edition, a number of new products and parameters will be evaluated.
-Details will be announced later.
+At this Testbed edition, a number of products will be evaluated, including these:

 For whom is the Testbed?

 The goal of the Testbed is twofold.
-First, it caters forecasters who want to learn how to forecast severe convective storms using state-of-the-art forecasting tools.
+First, it caters for forecasters who want to learn how to forecast severe convective storms using state-of-the-art forecasting tools.
 Second, it is a hands-on evaluation of new, sometimes experimental, forecast products.
 This means that both forecasters and developers of forecast products have an interest in the Testbed.
 In addition, other people having a background in meteorology are most welcome to participate as well.
-Still unsure, if the Testbed is the right activity for you?
-Try out our new Quiz!
+Are you still unsure if the Testbed is the right activity for you?
+Try our Quiz!

 Please follow these links for: